 Why was McIntrye arrested at all?
 According to Lamonte McIntyre’s mother, Rosie

-, Kansas City, Kan. detective Roger Galubski had “forced her into a sexual act in his office years before the murders, threatening to arrest her boyfriend if she refused.
+, Kansas City, Kan. detective Roger Golubski had “forced her into a sexual act in his office years before the murders, threatening to arrest her boyfriend if she refused.
 She had rebuffed his efforts at a continuing relationship.”
 Her son was arrested to punish her, she claims.

-Before he knew the extent of Galubski’s misbehavior, Kansas City, Kan. pastor Rick Behrens, of the Grandview Park Presbyterian Church, acting as a volunteer chaplain, stood by the side of the detective as the officer delivered news of the death of a loved one to a grieving mom.
+Before he knew the extent of Golubski’s misbehavior, Kansas City, Kan. pastor Rick Behrens, of the Grandview Park Presbyterian Church, acting as a volunteer chaplain, stood by the side of the detective as the officer delivered news of the death of a loved one to a grieving mom.
 Rather than comforting the woman, the detective berated her as “part of the system” that led to the death of her son in police custody.

 Kansas City, Kan. pastor Rick Behrens.
-Courtesy: Rick Behrens"The corruption runs pretty deep," Behrens told me by phone. “[E]veryone in the department knew about what [Galubski] did, which is, he would extort sexual favors from young Black women.
+Courtesy: Rick Behrens"The corruption runs pretty deep," Behrens told me by phone. “[E]veryone in the department knew about what [Golubski] did, which is, he would extort sexual favors from young Black women.
 Abused and raped Black women.
 And subsequently put a lot of young Black men in jail as retaliation for women who wouldn't curry his favors."

 As if the pileup of mistakes and malfeasance in the McIntrye trial wasn’t enough, the presiding judge had had a previous romantic relationship